jecs-imperial/occam-kahn/README.md

     const cyclesPresent = graph.areCyclesPresent();

-If there are no cycles present, the topologically sorted vertices of the graph are available:
+If there are no cycles present, the topologically ordered vertices of the graph are available:

-    const topologicallySortedVertices = graph.getTopologicallySortedVertices();
+    const topologicallySortedVertices = graph.getTopologicallyOrderedVertices();

 If there are cycles present, they will be amongst the remaining edges: